ErieBearsOS/eriebearsos.github.io/_pages/faqs.md

 ### What's Old School?

-Old School is a format where the players use cards from 1993 to 1994, in [our current ruleset][1] this means from Alpha to Fallen Empires, in a traditional 60-card deck.
+Old School is a format where the players use cards from 1993 to 1994, in [our current ruleset][1] this means from Alpha to Fallen Empires in a traditional 60-card deck.
 A large focus, alongside the game, is placed on community.
 Events are held not only for the enjoyment of the Old School community but also quite commonly for [helping local causes.][2]

 ### Are your events sanctioned by WotC?

-*Nope.* We'll be keeping it that way.
+Nope.
+We'll be keeping it that way as we want to be of and for the community.

 ### Is Old School expensive?